moabukar/playground/notes/system-design/ha-fault-tolerant.md

 - In fault tolerant architecture not only is the system HA but performance does not degrade even when a component fails
 - Fault tolerance is generally more expensive than HA systems
+- High availability ensures system will keep serving traffic even if one availability zone goes down.
+Fault tolerant ensures the application can support same transactions per second even if one availability zone goes down